Xyr3760/AutoScriptXray/README.md

 <!-- <a href="https://www.digitalocean.com/?refcode=8a474003bf18&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge"><img src="https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg" alt="DigitalOcean Referral Badge" /></a> -->

-# ATTENTION (MUST READ) CAREFULLY
-- PROHIBITED FOR SALE BECAUSE I GET FREE FROM THE INTERNET
-- DATA SECURITY / YOUR USE HISTORY ON THE INTERNET IS NOT MY RESPONSIBILITY AS A SCRIPT PROVIDER
-- ALL YOUR DATA / USAGE HISTORY ON THE INTERNET ONLY VPS NETWORK PROVIDERS MANAGE IT AND (FBI) maybe
-- USE IT WISELY THEN YOU WILL AVOID PROBLEMS
-- WATCHING ADULT FILM IS YOUR OWN RESPONSIBILITY

 # FINAL MESSAGE
 - THANK YOU FOR TAKING THE TIME TO READ AND SORRY IF THERE ARE IMPACT WORDS